 fi is the fraction of planets with life that are capable of developing intelligence

-fc is the fraction of intelligent alien civilizations that could be contacted or detected
+FC is the fraction of intelligent alien civilizations that could be contacted or detected

 L is the average longevity of detectable civilizations

 In the new study, various probabilities were implemented in the equation rather than assigning singular values to the variables that led to the higher possibilities of us being alone in the galaxy as compared to the previously assumed values.
-The authors of the research affirmed that the possibilities of humans existing alone in our galaxy range from 53% to 99.6% and 39% to 85% in case of the observable universe.
+The authors of the research affirmed that the possibilities of humans existing alone in our galaxy range from 53% to 99.6% and 39% to 85% in the case of the observable universe.